jacksleight/grunt-inkscape/README.md

 # grunt-inkscape

 **Sorry, I'm no longer actively maintaining this project.
-If you have a specfic request please create an issue and I'll get to it if I can, alternativelty pull requests are very welcome.
+If you have a specfic request please create an issue and I'll try to take a look when I can, alternatively pull requests are very welcome.
 If anyone wants to take over this project they're more than welcome, just get in touch.**

 ### Options